Legion votes to sell building to developer, move to new location

 Martin, who emcees the Veterans Day and Memorial Day ceremonies at the Courthouse Square, has said, “We try to make the world a better place to live and try to make people’s lives a little bit better.
 If we can give a little bit of happiness.”

 He gets satisfaction from helping others.
-Martin has said, “It is an incredible sense that we’ve done what we’re supposed to do.” -Contact Betsy Reason at betsy@thetimes24-7.com.
+Martin has said, “It is an incredible sense that we’ve done what we’re supposed to do.” -Contact Betsy Reason at [email protected].